Sourdough Burger Buns

 Freshly made dough balls topped with sesame seeds rest on a baking sheet covered with parchment paper.
 They are evenly spaced and ready to be baked.
 A cloth can be seen in the background.

-1. Brush the tops with egg wash and sprinkle with sesame seeds.
+1. Brush egg wash gently over the tops of the buns and sprinkle with sesame seeds.

 Freshly baked sesame seed hamburger buns are displayed on a cooling rack.
 One bun is sliced open, revealing the soft, fluffy interior.
 A light cloth napkin is partially visible in the background.

-• Storing: Keep the buns in an airtight container at room temperature for up to 3 days.
-Reheat them in the oven or microwave to restore softness.
+Store buns at room temperature in an airtight container for up to 3 days.
+On the following days, warm them briefly in the microwave or a low oven to restore their softness.

-• Freezing: These buns freeze really well!
+These buns freeze well.
 Let them cool completely, then freeze in a zip-top bag for up to 3 months.
-Thaw at room temperature and warm before serving.
+Thaw at room temperature and warm in the oven at 300°F (150°C) for 5 to 10 minutes before serving.

 Freshly baked sesame seed sourdough buns are arranged on a cooling rack.
 One bun is cut in half, revealing a soft, fluffy interior.
 The golden-brown crust is speckled with sesame seeds.